Advertiser Disclosure

 Know Your Fees

-The best savings on hotels can be those hotels that aren’t right in the center of activity.
-For example, if you want to visit Times Square, the rates for hotels in that area will be astronomically expensive.
+The best savings on hotels can be found in those that aren’t right in the center of activity.
+For example, if you’re visiting New York City and want to stay in Times Square, the rates for hotels in that area will typically be astronomically expensive.
 But a hotel near Herald Square or Wall Street, for example, might be considerably cheaper and only a short walk or subway ride away.
+Sometimes hotel rates can drop at the last minute, too, so be sure to check your rates again closer to arrival.

 Bring Entertainment